asdf-format/asdf/docs/pyasdf/examples.rst

 In certain scenarios, you may want to stream data to disk, rather than writing an entire array of data at once.
-For example, it may not be possible to fit the entire array in memory, or you may want to save data from a device as it comes in to prevent loss.
+For example, it may not be possible to fit the entire array in memory, or you may want to save data from a device as it comes in to prevent data loss.
 The ASDF standard allows exactly one streaming block per file where the size of the block isn't included in the block header, but instead is implicitly determined to include all of the remaining contents of the file.
 By definition, it must be the last block in the file.

 To use streaming, rather than including a Numpy array object in the tree, you include a `pyasdf.Stream` object which sets up the structure